My Banner

 NEW CALEDONIA GUILLOTINE - 1910

-The machine on the left is another strange hybrid derived from modifications of an older model.
+The machine shown below is another strange hybrid derived from modifications of an older model.
 This machine operated in the "Bagne"(penal colony) in New Caledonia, which is in the south Pacific east of Australia.
 The Penal Colony was established in 1864 and consisted of three primary camps: Ile Nou for hardened criminals, the Ducos Peninsula for dangerous political deportees and Ile des Pins for deportees considered not dangerous but undesirable in France.
 The Penal Colonie Administration and main arrival camp were located in the town of Bourail.

 Two large groups populated the Penal Colony: Survivors of the Paris Commune Insurrection deported from 1871 to 1874, and the survivors from the Algerian Kabyle Insurrection of 1871.
 The guillotine was used to punish violent crimes among the detainees.
 As in Guyana, the local population included a large contingent of former detainees who were liberated but not allowed to return to France.
 This resulted in high crime rates and a high number of death sentences.

 The photo was probably taken at Ile Nou around 1910.
 The executioner, Macé (or Massé), a detainee himself, is claimed to have carried out at least 74 executions but he appears to be past retirement age in this photo.
 The machine is an 1800’s version of the 1792 model which had the narrow top crossbar and slightly lighter construction than the earlier machines.
 Unusual features of this machine include the addition of two improvised cross braces between the uprights as well as lateral braces extending to grade on both sides of the uprights.
 The improved 1872 model included both of these features and used bolted steel braces at both locations.
 We can conclude that prior to the improvements there must have been real problems keeping the oak posts aligned and the uprights vertical.
 This was possibly exacerbated by the tropical climate of the island.
 The mechanism on the left post is the classic 1792 design, although the top pivot should face the opposite direction.
+On July 17, 1886, convicted assassins, Luigi Mosca and Joseph Veschi were executed on Ile Nou on this guillotine.
+Here is a photograph of their bodies in the morgue taken right after the execution.(WARNING: Graphic Photo)

 A newer Berger-type guillotine was brought to New Caledonia in the early 1900s.
 Its design is identical to the guillotine sold to Sweden in 1903.
 Marcel Deschamps probably built both machines.
 At this time executions were moved from the isolation of Ile Nou to the town of Bourail, to the great dismay of the locals.
 The guillotine operated there through 1940 and also traveled to neighboring French-controlled areas such as Port-Vila in the New Hebrides Islands.
 Six "Tonkinese" slave laborers convicted of two murders were executed there on July 28, 1931.
 This guillotine can be seen in the Bourail Museum.
 Click the picture on the right to see the beautiful photographs of this guillotine by Patrice Morin.